Skip to main content

 Diversified Healthcare Trust (DHC) is a real estate investment trust (REIT) that owns a diverse portfolio of healthcare-related properties, including medical office buildings, life science facilities, senior living communities, and wellness centers.
 DHC generates revenue by leasing these properties to healthcare providers, senior living operators, and other tenants.
 The company's strategy involves actively managing its portfolio to optimize occupancy rates, rental rates, and overall property performance, aiming to provide stable returns to its shareholders through consistent rental income.

-Is DHC stock a good buy?
+Is DHC stock worth researching?

 What are the main risks for DHC?